 Although it can affect any person, a pterygium tends be more common in adults who spend long periods of time outdoors – in sandy or dusty areas and where there is significant exposure to sunlight and wind.
 For this reason, a pterygium is commonly referred to as "surfer’s eye" since the environment at a beach presents most of the risk factors associated with the eye condition.
 It is also very common for landscapers to get pterygiums.

 At ICON surgical eye care clinics in Colorado, pterygiums are frequently seen in occupations that spend long hours outside such as landscapers, and less in outdoor enthusiasts the active residents in the state are known to be.
 This is because popular Colorado sports such as skiing or cycling are more conducive to wearing 100% UV protection while participating in the sport.
 This is in contrast to water sports, such as surfing, where UV protection on the eyes is not normal while active.
 Occupation can be a common factor for those with jobs that spend their workdays outside, such as farmers or landscapers.
-Complications are not common, but pterygia should still be assessed and treated by a doctor as early as possible.

 Causes of Pterygiums

 The exact cause of a pterygium is not known.
 However, it appears to be a reaction to irritation caused by prolonged exposure to UV light (like in sunlight), dust or sand and wind.
 People who tend to suffer from dry eyes may also be more prone to developing a pterygium particularly if they spend most of their time outdoors.
-Pterygia (plural for pterygium) often occur in families thereby indicating a genetic predisposition.
+Pterygia (plural for pterygium) often occur in multiple members of families thereby indicating a genetic predisposition.

-Males are more commonly affected than women and a pterygium tends to occur more frequently in the 20 to 40 year age group.
+Men are more commonly affected than women and a pterygium tends to occur more frequently in the 20 to 40 year age group.
 It is quite rare in children.
 Despite being commonly referred to as a surfer’s eye, a pterygium is also seen in farmers, landscapers, and fishermen.
 Workers involved in any outdoor occupation are at the greatest risk, particularly if they live close to the equator, or at higher altitude such as here in Colorado.